A quick update with a link to this year’s results pages:

 There will be a choice of two rides the short ride being 70km the long one a little under 110km.
 Please don’t be fooled by the distances – the route is pretty testing and the ‘gold’ standard of 4 hours is testament to that.
 Each route will be fully sign posted but if you want to download it to your Garmin or review the route on a traditional map, here are some files you may find useful:

-Start is from Herne Hill Velodrome, Burbage Road, SE24 9HE, beginning with a lap of the famous track.
-You will then roll out of South London by the quickest route we know into the Kentish lanes.
+Start is from Herne Hill Velodrome, Burbage Road, SE24 9HE.
+Leaving from the historic track, you will then roll out of South London by the quickest route we know into the Kentish lanes.
 Meandering between Kent and Surrey, the ride will take you through Warlingham, after which the long and short route riders part company, and then on through Edenbridge, Ide Hill and and Westerham where the routes join again.
-An optional feed stop will be laid on in Westerham – more details on that shortly.
+An optional feed stop will be laid on The Green in Westerham – hosted by our friends at Westerham Cyclery water and flapjacks will be available, with hot food and drinks available for purchase in the bike shop / cafe.
+Toilets, too!
+If approaching on the Long Route, ride to the top of The Green and make a right turn – please do not attempt to cross the road before that.

 From Westerham, east along the famous Pilgrim’s Way (hopefully with the wind on your back) and then a variety of steep little leafy lanes to get you to West Wickham and almost magically back into town.

-As the new pavilion building is now finished and rather splendid, we plan to finish the ride at the velodrome this year.
+The ride will finish at Dulwich Sports Club in Burbage Road, as it does every year.
+Just follow the signs, past the Velodrome and turn left before the railway bridge.
 There you will be able to get fed and watered following your ride, all complimentary as part of your entry fee.

 As well as a sign posted route, feed station and food and drink at the end, we will be providing chip timing and support mechanics in case of any mechanical emergencies and a breakfast bar at the start.
 Bag drop is fine too if you do not want to haul your backpack around the route: deposit it in the van at the start and all bags will be set out on tables and available for collection at the back of the main pavilion building.